anpkmr/MvvmExample/README.md

 2) Can change your validtion accrodingly.
 3) sever request can be handled in viewModel.
 4) Currently just a simple startup demo.
 Will try to improve.
+5) fetch top movies from iTunes and show them in tableView.